Insights

 New York legislation provides extensive protection against disclosure of privileged documents.

 Attorney-client and attorney work-product privilege are common privileges applied also in Australian jurisdictions.
 The attorney-client privilege includes communications between an attorney and his/her client in the course of providing legal advice.
 This privilege can also apply to legal advice provided by an attorney working as in-house counsel however, there must be distinction between legal advice as opposed to business advice.
 Attorney work-product privilege includes documents prepared by attorneys or by counsel in anticipation of litigation.
-However, this privilege is somewhat limited in that if a motion is made, a Court can order disclosure of the work product.
+However, this privilege is somewhat limited in that if a party application is made, a Court can order disclosure of the work product.

 As part of the attorney-client privilege, New York also recognises common interest and joint defence privileges in which privileged information includes shared information between multiple parties and their attorneys as against another party.